thomashirtz/gym-hybrid/README.md

 Repository containing a collection of environment for reinforcement learning task possessing discrete-continuous hybrid action space.

-## "Moving-v0"
+## "Sliding-v0" and "Moving-v0"

 <img align="right" width="300"  src="moving_v0.gif">

-"Moving-v0" is a sandbox environment for parameterized action-space algorithms.
+"Moving-v0" and "Sliding-v0" are sandbox environments for parameterized action-space algorithms.
 The goal of the agent is to stop inside a target area.
 The field is a square with a side length of 2.
 The target area is a circle with radius 0.1.
 There is three discrete actions: turn, accelerate, and break.
 In addition to the action, there is 2 possible complementary parameters: acceleration and rotation.
 The episode terminates if one of the three condition is filled: the agent stop inside the target area, the agent leaves the field, the step count is higher than the limit (set by default at 200).

+The moving environment doesn't take into account the conservation of inertia, while the sliding environment does.
+Sliding-v0 is therefore more realistic than Moving-v0.

+All the parameters, actions, states and rewards are the same between the two environments.
+Only the underlying physics changes.

 ### State
 The state is constituted of a list of 10 elements.
 The environment related values are: the current step divided by the maximum step, and the position of the target (x and y).
 The player related values are the position (x and y), the speed, the direction (cosine and sine), the distance related to the target, and an indicator that becomes 1 if the player is inside the target zone.